Alliant Energy Corporation

 Cash vs Debt

-Alliant Energy Corporation carries $11.84B in total debt against $115.0M in cash reserves — debt is roughly 103.0x the cash position.
-Managing this leverage effectively will be important for long-term financial stability.
-The company is burning cash, with free cash flow at -$1.20B.
-This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
+On the balance sheet, LNT has $115.0M in cash with $11.84B in obligations.
+The ability to service this debt comfortably depends on continued operational cash generation.
+Free cash flow is running at -$1.20B, which bears watching.
+Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
 ROE of 11.3% points to decent capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 2.6% is on the lower side, which is common in asset-heavy industries.
 Revenue has been relatively flat, moving from $4.21B (2022) to $4.36B (2025).